Intercollegiate Center for Classical Studies in Rome

 Awards

-There are also a number of travel awards available through the department.
+There are a number of travel awards available through the department.
 You can learn more about them here.

 OSU Internal Funding Sources for Study Abroad and other international academic opportunities

-Also take a look at the OSU Office of International Affairs Web site for other academic opportunities.
+Take a look at the OSU Office of International Affairs Web site for other academic opportunities.